dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 ## Format-Specific Action Results

 Some action result types are specific to a particular format, such as <xref:Microsoft.AspNetCore.Mvc.JsonResult> and <xref:Microsoft.AspNetCore.Mvc.ContentResult>.
-Actions can return specific results that are always formatted in a particular manner.
-For example, returning a `JsonResult` will return JSON-formatted data, regardless of client preferences.
-Returning a `ContentResult` will return plain-text-formatted string data.
-Returning a string returns plain-text-formatted string data.
+Actions can return specific results that are formatted in a particular format, regardless of client preferences.
+For example, returning `JsonResult` returns JSON-formatted data.
+Returning `ContentResult` or a string returns plain-text-formatted string data.

-An action isn't required to return any particular type.
+An action isn't required to return any specific type.
 ASP.NET Core supports any object return value.
-Results from actions that return objects that are not <xref:Microsoft.AspNetCore.Mvc.IActionResult> types will be serialized using the appropriate <xref:Microsoft.AspNetCore.Mvc.Formatters.IOutputFormatter> implementation.
-See <xref:web-api/action-return-types> for more information.
+Results from actions that return objects that are not <xref:Microsoft.AspNetCore.Mvc.IActionResult> types are serialized using the appropriate <xref:Microsoft.AspNetCore.Mvc.Formatters.IOutputFormatter> implementation.
+For more information, see <xref:web-api/action-return-types>.

-The built-in helper method <xref:Microsoft.AspNetCore.Mvc.ControllerBase.Ok*> to returns JSON-formatted data:
+The built-in helper method <xref:Microsoft.AspNetCore.Mvc.ControllerBase.Ok*> returns JSON-formatted data:
 [!code-csharp[](./formatting/sample/Controllers/AuthorsController.cs?name=snippet_get)]

 The sample download returns the list of authors.
 The F12 browser developer tools or [Postman](https://www.getpostman.com/tools) displays the response header containing **content-type:** `application/json; charset=utf-8`.